immanuel404/iShowcase-App/README.md

 # iShowcase-App
-React.js and MySQL application that allows users to showcase product items.
-Appplication has full CRUD functionality with theme selection feature.
-Dependencies include UIKit library and Animate-css library.
+React.js and MySQL application that allows users to place items for sale.
+Appplication has Full CRUD functionality with theme selection feature.
+Dependencies include UIKit Library and Animate-CSS Library.

 Repo contains build files of iShowcase-app, along with php files, and react-component files.